The Access Problem

 Beyond Content: Open Pedagogy

 The most exciting frontier of open education is not just open content but open pedagogy — approaches to teaching and learning that leverage openness as a fundamental principle.
 In open pedagogy, learners are not just consumers of pre-built content but contributors to the knowledge commons.
+This is the essence of learning by doing.
 They create, remix, critique, and improve educational resources as part of their learning process.

 For development education, open pedagogy has profound implications.
-A monitoring and evaluation course could ask learners to develop case studies from their own organisations, which then become part of the course's resource library for future cohorts.
+A monitoring and evaluation course could ask learners to build their own frameworks using tools like the MEL Plan Lab, or develop case studies from their own organisations, which then become part of the course's resource library for future cohorts.
 A data analysis course could have learners clean and analyse real datasets from development programmes, contributing to both their learning and the evidence base.
 A research methods course could ask learners to critique and improve existing course materials, developing critical analytical skills while strengthening the resource.

 The Road Ahead

 The OER movement in South Asian development education is still young, but the trajectory is promising.
-As internet access expands — India now has over 900 million internet users — the potential audience for quality open educational content grows enormously.
+As internet access expands — India's active internet user base has now crossed 900 million, with much of the recent growth coming from rural users and Indian-language content — the potential audience for quality open educational content grows enormously.
 The challenge is no longer access to technology but access to relevant, high-quality content that speaks to the realities development professionals face every day.
 Building that content base, maintaining it, and continuously improving it through learner feedback and peer review is the work that platforms like ImpactMojo are committed to.
 Because when a programme officer in Patna can access the same quality learning as a consultant in London, the entire development sector becomes stronger.